rapsoj/dl4bi/README.md

 ```
 Example scripts can be found [here](https://github.com/MLGlobalHealth/dl4bi/tree/main/benchmarks).

-## Warnings & Caveats
-- When using high precision models, i.e. transformer-based models, we recommend
-using the `min_std` argument because the optimizer can learn to "hack" rewards
-by arbitrarily decreasing standard deviation at observed context points (where
-the standard deviation is theoretically 0) creating arbitrarily large negative
-log likelihood scores, which destabilizes training.
-The only exception to this
-is when using a model with `MultiHeadFastAttention` as the softmax approximation
-provides a measure of regularization which often prevents such degeneracy.

 ## Development Setup
 - Install Python 3.12 with `pyenv`:
     - Install `pyenv`: `curl https://pyenv.run | bash`